ozgung/JobsAnalyzer/README.md

 *This project was written by [Claude Code](https://claude.ai/code) and [Codex by OpenAI](https://openai.com/codex/)

 A web application that analyzes job postings using AI and stores them in a local database.
-Built with FastAPI, it scrapes job posting URLs, uses Claude AI to extract key information, and provides a clean interface to view and manage job listings.
+Built with FastAPI, it scrapes job posting URLs, uses Claude AI or OpenAI GPT to extract key information, and provides a clean interface to view and manage job listings.

 ## Features

-- **AI-powered Analysis**: Uses Claude AI to extract company name, job title, location, and summary from job postings
+- **AI-powered Analysis**: Uses Claude AI or OpenAI GPT to extract company name, job title, location, and summary from job postings
 - **Web Scraping**: Automatically scrapes job posting content from URLs
 - **Local Database**: Stores job data in a simple text file database
 - **Web Interface**: Clean, responsive UI for analyzing and viewing jobs
 - **Duplicate Prevention**: Prevents adding the same job URL twice
 - **Expandable Rows**: Click to expand job details and view full summaries
 - **Delete Functionality**: Remove jobs from the database with confirmation
  - **Hover Tooltips**: Quick summary preview on row hover
+- **Sidebar Technology List**: Displays all unique technology labels from your stored jobs
+- **Clickable Tech Labels**: Click a technology in the filter panel to filter the job list by that technology (click "All" to reset filter).
+Use the toggle arrow to hide/show the tech filter panel (appears between heading and table).
+The table heading will update to show the selected technology (e.g. "Python jobs").

 ## Installation